 When we visited, the fountains were not “cascading.”
-But nonetheless we had fun hiking the hundreds of stairs to get to the top.
-It took a bit of time with my very confident almost two year old chanting “I do it myself” all the way to the top.
-Needless to say the stair trek was worth it, because WOW the views are spectacular.
+Nonetheless, we had fun hiking the hundreds of stairs to get to the top.
+It took a bit of time with my very confident almost two-year-old chanting “I do it myself” all the way to the top.
+Needless to say, the stair trek was worth it, because WOW the views are spectacular.

 The highlights of Joaquin Miller Park

 We hope to return to Joaquin Miller Park when the Cascade Fountains are in full force, so we can enjoy the waterfalls and reflection pond.
-Renovations are in the works, so hopefully that’ll come to fruition soon.
+This park is run by the City of Oakland, while the other bordering parks are maintained by East Bay Regional Parks District, so resources are limited.

 Joaquin Miller Playground Features

-Unique Features: Separate tot area & 4 swings.
+Unique Features: Separate tot area with four swings.
 While not unique, this simple playground has everything we need for a small family playground visit.

 Playground: Yes